giantswarm/docs/src/content/getting-started/secure-your-app/_index.md

 ---
 title: Secure your app
-description: Learn how to secure and protect your application on the Giant Swarm platform.
+description: Learn how security is applied to your application on the Giant Swarm platform.
 weight: 70
-last_review_date: 2024-10-17
+last_review_date: 2024-11-04
 owner:
   - https://github.com/orgs/giantswarm/teams/sig-docs
 user_questions: